THE SOCIETY OF FELLOWS

 names, mailing addresses, and email addresses of three addtional people who have agreed to write

-recommendation by the end of September.
+recommendation by mid September.

 Upon receipt of the mailed nomination,